jessnguyen28/Collaborative-Business-Processes/README.md

-# Collaborative-Business-Processes
+# The Negative Impacts of Social Media on Adolescents' Mental Health Project**
 UTS Collaborative Business Processes Project

-**Project Name: The Negative Impacts of Social Media on Adolescents' Mental Health**

 ## Project Overview
 This two-part project addressed the global mental health challenges female adolescents face from social media use.
 We applied stakeholder analysis, systems modelling, and collaborative decision-making to understand the root problem and propose meaningful solutions.